Homological stability for automorphism groups: Homological stability with constant and abelian coefficients

 Now consider the diagram

-where the unlabelled maps are all induced by inclusion of subgroups.
-This commutes because conjugation by an element of $G_{n+1}$ acts as the identity on $H_q(G_{n+1};\Z)$.
-Thus we have a chain map from the $q$th row of the $E^1$-term to the augmented singular chain complex of a point with constant coefficients $H_q(G_{n+1};\Z)$, which near $E^1_{p,q}$ takes the form

-The bottom sequence is exact in the middle (as the augmented singular chain complex of a point is acyclic).
+By observation (d), the top horizontal maps are alternatingly the 0-map and the stabilization map, which on the bottom line correspond to the 0-map and the identity map.
+The bottom sequence is exact in the middle.
 By the previous paragraph, for $p+q \leq i$ the two leftmost vertical maps are isomorphisms, and the rightmost vertical map is an epimorphism; hence the top row is also exact in the middle, which gives \EI{2}.

-We will now show the implication $({\bf E}_I) + ({\bf I}_{I-1}) \Rightarrow ({\bf I}_I)$, so let $i \leq I$ and $n$ satisfy $n \geq ki+1$, so $i \leq \tfrac{n-1}{k}$.
+We will now show the implication $({\bf E}_{I-1}) + ({\bf I}_{I-1}) \Rightarrow ({\bf I}_I)$, so let $i \leq I$ and $n$ satisfy $n \geq ki+1$, so $i \leq \tfrac{n-1}{k}$.
 We will show that \begin{itemize} \item[\II{1}] $E^\infty_{0,i}=0$; \item[\II{2}] $E^2_{p,q}=0$ for $p+q=i+1$ with $q<i$; \item[\II{3}] $d^1\colon E^1_{1,i}\to E^1_{0,i}$ is the $0$-map. \end{itemize} This will imply $({\bf I}_I)$, as condition \II{1} says that $E^1_{0,i}$ lies in the vanishing range of the spectral sequence, condition \II{2} says that potential sources of differentials $d^p$ to $E^1_{0,i}$ with $p\ge 2$, i.e. terms $E^2_{p,q}$ with $p+q=i+1$ and $q< i$, vanish, and condition \II{3} says that the differential $d^1:E^1_{1,i}\to E^1_{0,i}$ is the zero map.
 The leaves the injectivity of $d^1:E^1_{0,i}\to E^1_{-1,i}$ as the only way to kill $E^1_{0,i}$ by the $E^\infty$-term.

 Conditions \II{1} and \II{2} follow from the same argument as above.
 For \II{1}, we need $i\le \frac{n-1}{k}$, which we have assumed.
 For \II{2}, the leftmost two vertical maps in \eqref{eq:AcyclicComparison} are isomorphisms if $n-p \geq kq+1$, which holds when $p+q=i+1$ with $q<i$ and $n \geq ki+1$ as long as $k\geq 2$.
 The rightmost vertical map in \eqref{eq:AcyclicComparison} is an epimorphism if $n-p-1 \geq kq$, which holds under the same conditions.